puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 To install PE:

-* Unarchive the installer tarball, usually with `tar -xzf <INSTALLER TARBALL>`
+* Unarchive the installer tarball, usually with `tar -xzf <INSTALLER TARBALL>`.
-* Navigate to the resulting directory in your shell
+* Navigate to the resulting directory in your shell.
 * Run the `puppet-enterprise-installer` script with root privileges:

         # sudo ./puppet-enterprise-installer

-This will start the installer in interactive mode and guide you through customizing your installation.
-After you've finished, it will install the selected software, configure and enable all of the necessary services, and save your installation answers to a file called `answers.lastrun`.
+* Answer the interview questions to [customize your installation](#customizing-your-installation).
+* Log into the puppet master server and [sign the new node's certificate](#signing-agent-certificates).
+* If you have purchased PE and are installing the puppet master, [copy your license key into place](#verifying-your-license).

 The installer can also be run non-interactively; [see the chapter on automated installation][automated] for details.

+Note that after the installer has finished installing and configuring PE, it will save your interview answers to a file called `answers.lastrun`.

 [automated]: ./install_automated.html